Bachelor of Fine Arts - Musical Theatre Concentration

 The Bachelor of Fine Arts in Musical Theatre is intended for the dedicated and committed student who wishes to pursue a career in musical theatre.
 This interdisciplinary program involves course work in the core disciplines of music, theatre, and dance, as well as liberal arts courses designed to add historical context and insight into the student’s creative choices through theory and analysis.
 Our program utilizes the expertise of nationally and internationally recognized faculty from theatre, music, and dance to create a well-rounded artist/scholar.

 Students have the opportunity to audition for multiple performance experiences including classic American musicals, contemporary musicals, operettas, plays with music, cabarets, musical revues, workshops/works-in-progress, readings of new musicals, plays, devised performances, and other collaborative & interdisciplinary projects.
-Students may be cast as early as their first year of enrollment!
-Musical Theatre majors are required to audition for every main-stage production, and encouraged to audition for as many studios, dance concerts, and directing scenes as schedules allow.
+Students may be cast as early as their first year of enrollment, and all BFA majors are required to audition for every main-stage production.
+Students are also encouraged to audition for as many studios, dance concerts, and directing scenes as schedules allow.

 Program Audition

-All BFA Musical Theatre candidates must formally audition for admittance into the program.
-All prospective students must be accepted by the University of Texas at Arlington prior to acceptance into the program.
-View the UTA Theatre Arts Acceptd page to submit your audition by April 17, 2023.
+All BFA candidates must formally audition for admittance into the degree program.
+All prospective students must be accepted by the University of Texas at Arlington prior to acceptance into the BFA program.
+Our Acceptd page provides detailed information on what must be submitted for each concentration.
 After your submission has been reviewed, you may be contacted to schedule a virtual or in-person callback.
-Details on submission requirements are below.
+Follow the links below for our two step process.

 Department Faculty & Staff